 Regardless of what steps you take with your skin care, Little Seed Farm also has you covered!

-Whether you use face cleansers, moisturizers, serums, masks, or whatever your preference, it is possible to find zero waste solutions for them.
+Whether you use face cleansers, moisturizers, serums, masks, or whatever your preference is, it is possible to find zero-waste solutions for them.

 14 // Reusable Makeup Wipes

 Did you know that you can create your own makeup wipes at home and not waste money on single-use wipes?
 You sure can!

 I really like Gina’s Soft Cloth Shop’s 2-ply UNpaper Towels.
 They are really soft but have the right amount of texture to clean your face.

 15 // Reusable Toilet Paper, even if just for #1

 Speaking of reusable wipes, consider using reusable cloth wipes in lieu of toilet paper to save a lot of money and trees!